Tyler Hinman: Puzzle career

 Hinman first entered the ACPT as a sixteen-year-old in 2001, finishing 101st in a field of 322 competitors.
 He continued to enter each year, capturing the tournament title for the first time in 2005 as a 20-year-old, making him the youngest-ever winner of the tournament.
 He won the next four tournaments even as they were growing in both size and competitiveness.
-In 2009 there were nearly 700 competitors, and with his fifth win Hinman had solved forty consecutive tournament puzzles without making a single error.
+In 2009, there were nearly 700 competitors, and with his fifth win Hinman had solved forty consecutive tournament puzzles without making a single error.
 His winning streak came to an end in 2010 when he finished fourth overall in the tournament.
-For the years 2011-2015 he finished second four times.
+For the years 2011–2015, he finished second four times.
 He won his sixth title in the online-only tournament in 2021, and his seventh ACPT in person in April 2022.

 Hinman is also a crossword puzzle constructor, creating original puzzles for publications including The New York Times and The Onion.
 He was also a contributor to the CrosSynergy Syndicate, and to the American Values Club Xword, edited by Ben Tausig.
 Hinman, along with fellow puzzlemaker Jeremy Horwitz, received national attention when they fulfilled a wish of San Francisco Giants pitcher Brian Wilson by including his name in a puzzle for the Times.
-The theme consisted of World Series-winning pitchers who share a name with vocalists on No. 1 hits.
+The theme consisted of World Series–winning pitchers who share a name with vocalists on No. 1 hits.

-In 2017, Hinman appeared in the FOX game show Superhuman and competed in a race against time to complete five-word puzzles.
+In 2017, Hinman appeared in the FOX game show Superhuman and competed in a race against time to complete five word puzzles.

+Book

+Hinman has published one book of crossword puzzles.